girirajvyas/gof-design-patterns/README.md

   }
 ```

-**Lazy initialization with synchronized method**
+#### 3.3.2 Lazy initialization with synchronized method
  - Create a static class variable INSTANCE.
  - Create a synchronized method to return instance.
 If it is not initialized, initialize it and return.
  - In case you do not make method synchronized, multiple instances might be created in multithreaded environment

 ```java
 public class SingletonLazyWithSynchronizedMethod {